BaseMax/BaseMax.Github.io/_posts/2019-02-04-Part3-Answer-Make-the-picture-more-natural.md

 ---
 layout: post
-title: Part3 Answer about making the picture more natural
+title: Part3 Answer about making the picture more natural.
 ---

 Please not see the answer before think.